A Few Marconi Keys.

 Interesting to note the "C" for Communications has been dropped from the name ( previously was - M.I.M.C.Co.
 LTD..)

-A Marconi made (I think) Edifon A4084.
-EDN-C ( Edifon was part of the large REDIFUSION company).
+A Marconi made Redifon A4084.
+EDN-C ( Redifon - formed in 1948 was part of the large REDIFUSION company).
 Not much known about this key.
 Smaller than the 365A/B keys at 6.5" by 4.5".
-Pretty sure it is a Marconi design.
-The metal base is in Battleship grey and I expect the cover (missing) would have also been grey, so expect it would be a Navy key.
-I have another in my collection (see "MARINE KEYS") that has a black cover.
+The metal base is in Battleship grey and the original cover would have been either black or grey.
+An EDN-A key can be seen on the "MARINE KEYS" page - that example has a black cover.

 A Marconi 365A.
 Perhaps the largest key made, the brass base measuring about 7.25" by 5.25" (185mm by 135mm).
 This Navy key was originally fitted with a large brass cover that was painted, along with the base, in battleship gray.
 (See also MARINE KEYS).